tencent cloud

 5. Compare tasks.

-6. Select tasks via checkboxes, click the Compare tasks button to view parameter and object comparison for running tasks.
+6. Select tasks via checkboxes, click the Compare tasks button to compare parameters and objects of running tasks.
 This allows detailed comparison of experimental running tasks to finally pick over for application.

 Numeric value comparison display view of selected running task details, parameters, and metrics.